Polymer Clay Workshops

 Unless otherwise noted, all events are located at the Art Center.
 These events are open to both members and the general public.

-Gallery open Fridays and Saturdays in May, 10 a.m.- 4 p.m.
-Come by and see our new art!
+Gallery open Fridays and Saturdays in August, 10 a.m.- 4 p.m.
+To see this month's featured items, click Gallery

 Drop by the Art Center and Try Something New